The 2nd article in the series: 7 reasons to choose organic – an in-depth look at the issue of organic vs conventional produce.

 Thus, over reliance on staple crops like maize, and encouraging more farmers worldwide to depend on one crop, can actually threaten rather than increase food security.

-Effective GE Drought-resistant crops?
+Are there effective GE Drought-resistant crops?

 When it comes to developing drought resistant traits, conventional breeding is still leading the race – and at a much lower research cost.